Tykhyy's Conjecture on finite mapping class group orbits: Finite mapping class orbits for 4-punctured spheres

 where the numbers $(A,B,C,D)$ are complex coefficients that depend on $(a,b,c,d)$ via

 The isomorphism from $\Rep_\mathbf{t}(\Sigma,\SL_2\C)$ to $S_{(A,B,C,D)}$ maps a conjugacy class of representations $[\rho]$ to the traces of $\rho$ evaluated at three different simple closed curves on $\Sigma$.
-A detailed account of the correspondence can be found in~\cite[Section~1.1]{cantat-loray}.
-We'll refer to the quadruple $(A,B,C,D)$ as the \emph{Fricke coefficients} and we'll call the polynomial relation that defines $S_{(A,B,C,D)}$ the \emph{Fricke relation}.
-The action of the pure mapping class group of $\Sigma$ on $S_{(A,B,C,D)}$ coming from the action on the relative $\SL_2\C$-character variety can be made explicit in the coordinates $(X,Y,Z)$, see~\cite[Section~1.2]{cantat-loray} for precise formulae.
+A detailed account of the correspondence can be found in~\cite[Section~1.1]{cantat-loray}. \begin{defn} We'll refer to the quadruple $(A,B,C,D)$ as the \emph{Fricke coefficients} and we'll call the polynomial relation that defines $S_{(A,B,C,D)}$ the \emph{Fricke relation}. \end{defn} The action of the pure mapping class group of $\Sigma$ on $S_{(A,B,C,D)}$ coming from the action on $\Rep_\mathbf{t}(\Sigma,\SL_2\C)$ can be made explicit in the coordinates $(X,Y,Z)$, see~\cite[Section~1.2]{cantat-loray} for precise formulae.

 Different quadruples of traces may lead to the same Fricke coefficients.
-This is reminiscent from the fact that different relative character varieties may be associated with the same Fricke relation.
+This is reminiscent \cm{of} the fact that different relative character varieties may be associated with the same Fricke relation.
 Cantat--Loray proved that there are at most twenty-four quadruples of traces corresponding to the same Fricke coefficients and that they can all be obtained from each other by explicit transformations~\cite[Lemma 2.7]{cantat-loray}.
 Some of them are \emph{Okamoto transformations}.
-Okamoto transformations are explained in details in~\cite[Section 2.5]{cantat-loray} and will play an important role later in Section~\ref{sec:finite-orbit-n=4}.
+Okamoto transformations are explained in detail in~\cite[Section 2.5]{cantat-loray} and will play an important role later in Section~\ref{sec:finite-orbit-n=4}.
 Cantat--Loray also proved that if $(A,B,C,D)$ are real numbers and if the smooth locus of the real points of $S_{(A,B,C,D)}$ has a bounded component, then all the corresponding twenty-four quadruples of traces consist of real numbers.
 Depending on the quadruple of traces, the representations in the bounded component are conjugate inside $\SL_2 \R$ or $\SU(2)$~\cite[Theorem B]{cantat-loray}.
 It's possible to use Okamoto transformations to switch from a quadruple of traces corresponding to representations into $\SU(2)$ to a quadruple of traces corresponding to representations into $\SL_2 \R$.